 Royal patronage is when members of the Canadian Royal Family attend the event to give their patronage.
 The most recent visit from Queen Elizabeth to the Queen’s Plate was in the summer of 2010.

 To bet on Queen’s Plate, find an online sportsbook open for Canadians and register.
-Several sportsbooks offer sign-up bonuses as well as promotions dedicated to horse racing.
+Several sportsbooks offer promotions dedicated to horse racing.
 Shop around and review the many Canadian-focused books to find the best one for you.

 Most of the top online sportsbooks offer betting odds for the Queen’s Plate.
 You can find Queen’s Plate odds under the “horse racing” section in the sports section of these books.
 Our site will also keep you updated on any new odds for Queen’s Plate.